 Sales reps who are active on social are a brilliant asset.
 And the vast majority of them are; The Sales Management Association found that 96% of sales professionals use LinkedIn every week.
 Making new connections, sending InMails, posting updates and commenting on blog posts – those things all help to raise their profile and can often be the difference between a social selling programme succeeding or not.

 But that’s not the same as making the programme their responsibility.
 Any centrally driven, coordinated social selling efforts belong to marketing.
-I’ve seen this work time and time again; in a recent demand generation project we saw a 20% increase in leads after marketing introduced a social selling programme.
+I’ve seen this work time and time again; in a recent demand generation project, we saw a 20% increase in leads after marketing introduced a social selling programme.

 InMails are a great example of this approach in action.
 The premise is very similar to emails, but the response rate tends to be better.
-Marketing can create a messaging matrix to run an InMail campaign that strikes a balance between personalisation and scalability.
+Marketing can create a messaging matrix to run an InMail campaign that strikes a balance between personalization and scalability.
 The matrix groups prospects by specific challenges they are facing, their market position, their industry, or their function – whatever makes the most sense for the campaign.

-Once marketing have divided the contacts into categories they can write InMail templates for each group, rather than creating them on a one-by-one basis.
+Once marketing has divided the contacts into categories they can write InMail templates for each group, rather than creating them on a one-by-one basis.
 Insights can be gathered from annual reports, LinkedIn profiles or online articles.
 This information needs to inform the templates.

 Marketing will need the sales team’s input into the brief, approval on the templates and feedback on the response.
-Our Inside Sales team often make tweaks to these templates before they send them, adding a line of text that’s personalised to the individual they’re contacting.
+Our Inside Sales team often make tweaks to these templates before they send them, adding a line of text that’s personalized to the individual they’re contacting.

 Social listening is another example of how a marketing-led approach to social selling can pay off.
-Researchers can plough through the information on social channels to pick out bite-sized pieces of information about prospects and what they’re most interested in.
+Researchers can plow through the information on social channels to pick out bite-sized pieces of information about prospects and what they’re most interested in.
 They can then hand this over to the Sales team to inform the next phone call with that person.

 Follow this approach and you don’t need to hire more sales reps to sell socially.
 You don’t need to retrain the ones you already have.
 You just need to let the people you already employ do what they do best.